koenrh/docker-burp-suite-pro/README.md

 ## Setup

 1. Start the X window server by opening XQuartz (`open -a xquartz`).
-1. Expose the local XQuartz socket on TCP port 6000:
+1. Expose the local XQuartz socket on TCP port 6000 using `socat`:

 ```
 socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
 ```

+Note that you need to run this command from your host, not the XQuartz terminal.

 ## Usage